belle2/basf2/analysis/doc/TopoAna.rst

 Use cases at Belle II
 ~~~~~~~~~~~~~~~~~~~~~

-At the end of this section, we list two use cases of ``TopoAna`` at Belle II: one for the semitauonic analysis and the other for the charm analysis.
+At the end of this section, we list two use cases of ``TopoAna`` at Belle II: one for semitauonic analyses and the other for charm analyses.
 You can refer to them if you work in the related analysis groups.

 * `Using TopoAna with the semitauonic framework <https://confluence.desy.de/display/BI/Using+topoAna+with+the+semitauonic+framework>`_ by Hannah Marie Wakeling